 Fourth grade uses the Fountas & Pinnell literacy program designed to support whole-group, small-group and independent learning opportunities including: interactive read-aloud; reading mini-lessons; writing mini-lessons; shared reading; phonics, spelling, and word study; guided reading; book clubs; and independent reading collections.
 Fountas & Pinnell Classroom™ is rich with authentic texts, lessons or conferring cards, minilessons and professional learning tools for a systematic, transformative approach to literacy instruction.

+Math: The Meadowbrook School uses the GoMath series Kindergarten through Sixth Grade.
 Instruction in the 4th grade is based on the why and how of mathematics.
-Students will not only learn to grasp the key concepts, they will learn how words and symbols are used in the context of mathematics.
+Students will not only learn to grasp the key concepts, but they will also learn how words and symbols are used in the context of mathematics.
 A variety of problem-solving and reasoning exercises provide opportunities for students to explain their thinking, justify a solution, or identify a more efficient strategy for solving the problem.
 Children are encouraged to explore, reason logically, draw inferences, and apply the mathematical methods they learn to everyday life.